-The door is the warmest part of the refrigerator.
+The door is the warmest part of the appliance.
 This is the best place for nonperishables (sodas), not perishables (eggs).

 Refrigerating foods helps keep them fresh, but they still won't last forever.
-Here are a few examples of how long it's safe to keep some foods.
+Here are some examples of how long it's safe to keep some foods.

 How Long It's Safe

-Best advice when it comes to your refrigerator and food safety: When in doubt, throw it away.
+The best advice when it comes to your refrigerator and food safety: When in doubt, throw it out.
 A little thriftiness is not worth a tummy ache.